OpenBind-Consortium/EV-A71_2A_benchmark/README.md

 The release includes experimentally determined protein–ligand complexes, affinity measurements, and benchmark evaluations for docking, cofolding, and affinity prediction methods.

+For more background, see our accompanying blog post, [OpenBind’s first release: A structure–affinity dataset for structure-based AI](https://openbind.uk/news/blog-openbinds-first-release-a-structure-affinity-dataset-for-structure-based-ai/), which discusses the release, the EV-A71 2A protease target, and the benchmark results in more detail.

 ## Overview

 The dataset focuses on EV-A71 2A protease and contains: